Ludger, abbot and bishop, brought the faith to the people of Frisia in Holland and the Saxons of north-west Germany, died while on a preaching tour.

 Canons regular at Münster

 Ludger made his headquarters in the place now called Münster, meaning “monastery”.
 Here in 795 he founded a community of canons regular, following the Rule of St Chordegang of Metz.
 In 799 he established a monastery at Werden on the Rhur and became its first abbot.
 Around 803 he was consecrated bishop of Münster.
+He was a gentle pastor who achieved much for Christianity by his patient persuasion.

 Death and representation